Raising Chickens in Georgia: 2026 Laws & Best Breeds

 - •Roosters restricted in residential areas

-- •These details are reported by community-submitted municipal code excerpts.
-Contact the City of Savannah Code Enforcement to verify current rules before starting a flock.
+Contact the City of Savannah Code Enforcement to verify current permit fees and application process.

 HOA Restrictions in Georgia